Vizzuality/vizzuality/content/projects/nutrition.md

         photo: media/twitter.png
         autor: <a href="https://twitter.com/Integrilicious/status/841343517611962370"> Nathaniel Heller </a>
     -
         title: "Swimming in #nutrition data, but don't know what to do w/ it?
-Visualizations from @results4dev tool get to the point-how much will it cost?"
+Visualizations from @results4dev tool get to the point - how much will it cost?"
         photo: media/twitter.png
         autor: <a href="https://twitter.com/aettenger/status/841319615493890048"> Allison Ettenger </a>
     -